conan-io/docs/reference/extensions.rst

 - The ``cmd_wrapper.py`` extension allows to inject arbitrary command wrappers to any ``self.run()`` recipe command invocation, which can be useful to inject wrappers as parallelization tools
+- **Deployers**, a mechanism to facilitate copying files from one folder, usually the Conan cache, to user folders
+- **Metadata files**: Store files like logs, tests executables, tests results, heavy debugging artifacts, etc, together with recipes and packages, in an efficient, convenient and traceable way.
 - The package signing extension allows to sign and verify packages at upload and install time respectively
-- Deployers, a mechanism to facilitate copying files from one folder, usually the Conan cache, to user folders

 ..  note::